Sniffy2019/Love-to-Read/README.md

 The second set of options below the first has the option to go to about.html link or choose a genre of book they may like.

-The main picture is the year to date filled with books and has a sign up page if the reader wishes to sign up for more details on buying or subscribing.
+The main picture is the year to date filled with books and has a sign up page if the reader wishes to sign up for more details on buying or subscribing on the see here for details page.
 Scrolling down the page will show some readers reviews.

 Keep scrolling down the page and it lets the reader see the benefits of joining Love-to-read, and has a link to the read more html page.